xpresserjs/auth/readme.md

     }
 }
 ```
-The data returned is passed to the `events.userRegistered` event so you can so more.
+The data returned is passed to the `events.userRegistered` event, given you opportunity to do more with the request and formData received.